 One of the biggest choices musicians and pro audio enthusiasts make when purchasing speakers is whether they should spring for passive or active speakers.
-Just like with any equipment, the right choice comes from a combination of understanding the main components of each speaker and finding the one that best suits your application.
-This basic guide will cover the main differences between active and passive speakers and help you choose which one is better for your needs.
+Just like with any equipment, the right choice comes from a combination of understanding the main components of each and finding the one that best suits your application.
+This basic guide will cover the main differences between active and passive models and help you choose which one is better for your needs.

 Understanding the Basics

 Before we launch into the passive vs active debate, it is important to understand the basics about passive crossovers, active crossovers, power amps, and AC power sources, so we are using the terms with the same understanding.

 A passive crossover is the device (or circuit) consisting of large coils, large capacitors, input jacks, and resistors in a passive speaker.
 It takes a power output signal from your power amplifier and splits it into separate frequency bands.
 These separate bands, which often consist of low, mid, and high in a 3 way speaker or low and high in a 2 way speaker, are then directed to the speaker component (usually call a driver) that is designed for that range of frequencies.
 The passive crossover can be very complicated or it can be very simple.
 The level of complication usually goes with the cost or “pro level” where the cabinet is to be used.

 Note: With Carvin Audio and many other high end manufacturers, the passive crossover is designed for the particular speakers in the cabinet, the placement of the speakers in the cabinet, the protection circuits needed, and the extra EQ and level adjustments needed for the loudspeaker.
 Rarely does a crossover designed for a particular cabinet work correctly in other cabinets with similar, but different components and placements in the cabinet.